VikingWarlock/Bluetooth-Tester/README.md

 # Bluetooth Tester

-If you have many bluetooth-based devices to test, it is so tiring to build application for each of them.
+If you have many bluetooth-based devices to test, it is so tiring to build applications for each of them.

 What if we can use only one application to test every bluetooth devices?